Manvendra9830/VPR_NetVLAD/README.md

 *This work builds upon the PyTorch implementation by Nanne, available [here](https://github.com/Nanne/pytorch-NetVlad).*

-## My Contributions and Project Focus

-While based on an existing implementation, this project includes several key contributions and modifications to enable modern training and evaluation:

--   **Code Portability:** Patched the source code to remove hardcoded paths and ensure it can run on any machine.
--   **GPU Compatibility:** Corrected device placement issues to ensure the model properly utilizes an available GPU during training.
--   **Reproducible Pipelines:** Developed and documented clear, end-to-end pipelines for training and evaluating both `AlexNet` and `VGG16` architectures from scratch.
--   **Result Visualization:** Added a dedicated script (`generate_plots.py`) to compare the performance of different models, which was not present in the original repository.
--   **Dependency Management:** Modernized the dependency list and instructions for a smoother setup process.

 ## About The Project

 The goal of Visual Place Recognition is to identify a camera's geographical location by matching its current view against a database of geo-tagged images.
 This project uses NetVLAD, a powerful aggregation layer, to create a single, robust "global descriptor" vector for each image.